Coronavirus digest: New Zealand says drop in cases shows delta curbs working | DW | 02.09.2021

 Kishida, a former foreign minister, also said the country must maintain ultra-low interest rates to aid the pandemic-hit economy.

-While the US and Japan donated several million doses to Taiwan in June, the island has struggled to vaccinate its 23.5 million people.
-Taiwan's complicated political statushas been a major obstacle in the vaccine rollout.
+While the United States and Japan donated several million doses to Taiwan in June, the island has struggled to vaccinate its 23.5 million people.
+Taiwan's complicated political status has been a major obstacle in the vaccine rollout.

 Germany on Thursday registered 13,715 new cases of coronavirus, according to data published by the Robert Koch Institute.
 The total number of COVID-19 infections now stands at 3,970,102.
 The country reported 33 new deaths, taking the total to 92,256.